cvvergara/vrprouting/doc/general/support.rst

 Reporting Problems
 -------------------------------------------------------------------------------

-Bugs are reported and managed in an i
+Bugs are reported and managed in an
 `issue tracker <https://github.com/pgRouting/vrprouting/issues>`_.
 Please follow these steps: